FateSwap/Fates-Desktops/README.md

 IMPORTANT: For any of the script pertaining to installing a program like paru YOU NEED to chown the file and change the owner to your user or you will get directories you dont own.
-You can for delete with sudo and your file manager
+You can force delete with sudo and your file manager

 Prerequisites: Just need an arch linux install or arch based distro with git